 Choral Arts of Chattanooga, one of the city’s premier choral groups, was founded on the cornerstones of vocal excellence and quality choral literature.
-Its new artistic director, Darrin Hassevoort plans to tap into the ensemble’s deep roots while branching out to extend the organization’s reach.
+Our artistic director, Darrin Hassevoort plans to tap into the ensemble’s deep roots while branching out to extend the organization’s reach.

 Established by Dr. John Hamm in 1985, Choral Arts has been a premier choral ensemble in Chattanooga for more than 30 years.